timker/docs/docs/_documentation/Debugging.md

 There are a number of plugins that can help with debugging:

 ### Request Info

 Provides ServiceStack's Request Info feature useful for debugging requests.
 Just add **?debug=requestinfo** in your `/pathinfo` and ServiceStack will return a dump of all the HTTP Request parameters to help with with debugging interoperability issues.
 The RequestInfoFeature is only enabled in [DebugMode](https://github.com/ServiceStack/ServiceStack/wiki/Debugging#debugmode).

-    var feature = Plugins.FirstOrDefault(x => x is RequestInfoFeature);
-    Plugins.RemoveAll(x => x is RequestInfoFeature);

 ### [Request Logger](https://github.com/ServiceStack/ServiceStack/wiki/Request-logger)